Will Medicare Pay for a Mobility Scooter?

 According to recent data, nearly 24% of Medicare beneficiaries over age 65 use some form of mobility device, including scooters.
 These devices not only improve quality of life but also reduce the risk of falls and hospitalizations.

-Understanding Medicare Coverage for Mobility Scooters
+Medicare Coverage Requirements for Mobility Scooters

 Medicare Part B and DME

-Medicare covers mobility scooters under Part B, which handles outpatient care, preventive services, and certain medical supplies.
 Medicare Part B covers Durable Medical Equipment (DME) such as mobility scooters when they are medically necessary for use within the home.

 Durable Medical Equipment (DME) includes devices like wheelchairs, oxygen equipment, and scooters that are: